Sodium-Hydrogen/OctoPrint-Power-Management/README.md

 * Install the Octoprint plugin `Enclosure Plugin`.
 * Under that plugin's settings add two new outputs, both should be `Shell Script`.
 * For the power on button in the script section enter `echo 1 > /home/pi/OctoPrint-Power-Management/state.txt`
-* Repeat for the power off button but type `echo 0 > ...` instead.
+* Repeat for the power off button but enter a 0 instead of a 1 `echo 0 > ...` instead.

 #### OctoPrint Interface (PSU Control) ####
 * Install the Octoprint plugin `PSU Control`.
 * Under that plugin's settings select system command for switching method.
 * For the power on section enter `echo 1 > /home/pi/OctoPrint-Power-Management/state.txt`
-* Repeat for the power off section but type `echo 0 > ...` instead.
+* Repeat for the power off section but enter a 0 instead of a 1 `echo 0 > ...` instead.

+#### Other Controls ####
+If you are already using another control for psu control, et control a smart plug, then find the option for executing system commands and change the following:

+* For the power on script section enter `echo 1 > /home/pi/OctoPrint-Power-Management/state.txt`
+* Repeat for the power off but enter a 0 instead of a 1 `echo 0 > ...` instead.

 <br>
 Finally reboot your OctoPrint server for the changes to take effect.